jhvozdovich/power-plant/README.md

 ### Description

 _This application serves as an introduction to functional programming with pure functions, closures, curried functions, and recursive functions.
-The coin counter takes a user input of an amount of money and calculates the exact change needed to equal that sum in quarters, nickels, dimes, and pennies.
-Jest testing is also employed._
+This plant care app accepts user input of button presses to prevent plant stats of light, soil, and water from becoming too low.
+Bulbasaur images are used to display plant status._

 ### Instructions for use: